WebAssembly/spec/spectec/test-prose/TEST.md

     - elemmode_u0 is DECLARE.

 Elem_ok
-- the table segment (ELEM elemtype expr* elemmode) is valid with the element type elemtype if and only if:
+- the table segment (ELEM elemtype expr* elemmode) is valid with the element type elemtype if:
   - the reference type elemtype is valid.
   - For all expr in expr*,
     - the expression expr is valid with the value type elemtype.